serhiiur/FastAPI-Docker-Swarm-Deploy/README.md

 Before deploying the application make sure to configure it first.
 We use Docker [Secrets](https://docs.docker.com/engine/swarm/secrets/) and [Configs](https://docs.docker.com/engine/swarm/configs/) to manage configuration of the entire stack.

-You can generate the configuration file for the API like this:
+You can generate the main application config this:
 ```bash
 make config
 ```